 - significantly funded directly by the Scottish Government

 Find out more about national collections in Scotland on the Scottish Government website.

-All of Scotland’s other museums are non-national museums, including ‘nationally styled’ museums.
-Such museums are non-national but take a name that suggests national status, e.g. a title that includes the term ‘National’, ‘Scottish’ or ‘Scotland’.
+All other museums in Scotland are non-national museums, including ‘nationally styled’ museums.
+These museums are non-national but take a name that suggests national status, e.g., a title that includes the term ‘National’, ‘Scottish’, or, ‘Scotland’.